-We have offices in every Australian state as well as in Canberra, representation in Darwin and a national office in Sydney.
-Our 203 employees around the country are committed to serving our members in CBDs and regional areas.
+We have offices in every Australian state as well as in the Australian Capital Territory, representation in Northern Territory and a national office in Sydney.
+Our 216 employees around the country are committed to serving our members in CBDs and regional areas.
 Our principal activities include conducting professional development programs and events for boards and directors; producing publications on director and governance issues (including books, Company Director Magazine and The Boardroom Report), and developing and promoting policies on issues of interest to directors.